A new memoir by Ibtisam Barakat:

 * RHYTHM poem by Ibtisam will be published by Nimrod International Journal theme issue on the the Middle East and North Africa.
 Spring 2019

-* Two books for young readers, by Ibtisam Barakat, in Arabic, will be published in Paletsine (Spring 2019)
+* Two illustrated books for young readers, by Ibtisam Barakat, both in Arabic, will be published in Palestine (Spring 2019)

 Via the poetry and prose of two languages, story and art, Ibtisam Barakat aims to contribute continually toward the freedom of all peoples and persons, the healing of all injustices especially in the lives of young people, and the restoration of joy in existence, hope in the future, and faith in humanity's highest aspirations in itself . . .